 - Map: 2005-2011 Maximum Radon Concentrations by Zip Code for Colorado

-As of May 14, 2012, to protect public health, Construction Activity Permits are required for certain properties where land disturbances may lead to excessive dust emissions.
+To protect public health, Construction Activity Permits are required for certain properties where land disturbances may lead to excessive dust emissions.